Breast Cancer Diagnosis

 - Has spread to the chest wall and/or the skin of the breast

-- May have spread to axillary lymph nodes that may be attached to each other or to other structures
+- May have spread to axillary lymph nodes that may be attached to each other or to nearby tissue

 - May have spread to lymph nodes near the breastbone

-- Has spread to lymph nodes above or below the collarbone
+- Cancer has spread to lymph nodes above or below the collarbone

-Stage IV: The cancer has spread to other organs of the body, most often the bones, lungs, liver or brain.
+Stage IV: The tumor can be any size, and cancer has spread to other organs of the body, most often to the bones, lungs, liver or brain.

 If you have been diagnosed with breast cancer, we’re here to help.
 Call 1-877-632-6789 to make an appointment or request an appointment online.